Wildlife Protection Areas

 Striking the Balance

 If you are a cat owner, you are obviously an animal lover.
 Council's adopted bushland WPA system and community education program strikes a balance between responsible cat ownership and the protection of our local native wildlife - helping to ensure healthy populations of native fauna for future generations to learn from and enjoy.
-If you would like more information on Wildlife Protection Areas, please contact Council's Bushland Management Coordinator on 9936 8100 during business hours.
+If you would like more information, please contact Council's Bushland Management Coordinator on 9936 8100 during business hours.